-The Education and Public Instruction Act 1987 requires a written explanation for children's absences from school.
+The Education and Public Instruction Act 1987 requires an explanation for children's absences from school.
 Please send a note, email or phone the school as soon as possible when your child is absent.
-You can also notify the school of an absence using the School Stream app.
+You can also notify the school of an absence using the Sentral SMS.
 An "A" for absent will be recorded when reasons for absence are considered unacceptable.
 Patterns of poor attendance will be brought to the attention of the Senior Home School Liaison Officer.